 Pros:

-- Best-in-class fuel economy
+Best-in-class fuel economy

-- Excellent resale value
+Excellent resale value

-- Quiet and smooth ride
+Quiet and smooth ride

 Cons:

-- Conservative styling
+Conservative styling

-- Slower acceleration
+Slower acceleration

 Highway Driving Score: 9.7/10

-- Best Overall: Toyota Corolla
+- Best: Toyota Corolla in a nutshell.

-- Best Fuel Economy: Toyota Prius
+- Best Fuel Economy: Toyota Prius.

-- Most Fun to Drive: Honda Civic or Mazda3
+- Most fun to drive: Honda Civic or Mazda3.

-- Most Spacious: Chevrolet Malibu
+- Most Open: Chevrolet Malibu

 Key Takeaways